 - Premature ageing of the skin on the hands and feet

 There are other medical conditions with some of the same symptoms and therefore it is very important that a suspected diagnosis of vascular EDS is confirmed by a genetic test.
-The gene associated with vascular EDS is called COL3A1 and an alteration in this gene is found in over 99% of people who have vascular EDS.
+The gene associated with vascular EDS is called COL3A1 and an alteration in this gene is found in over 99% of people who have a clinical diagnosis of vascular EDS.

-In rare cases, genetic testing does not confirm the diagnosis and a skin biopsy to look at a piece of skin under the electron microscope can help clarify whether vascular EDS is the correct diagnosis.
+In rare cases, genetic testing does not confirm the diagnosis and a skin biopsy to look at the collagen fibres with an electron microscope may help clarify whether vascular EDS is the correct diagnosis.

 Living with vascular EDS

-Although you may have been diagnosed recently you will have had vascular EDS since the moment you were conceived.
+Although you may have been diagnosed recently, you will have had vascular EDS since the moment you were conceived.
 Some people will have had a normal childhood and may not experience any significant problems until much later in life.
 Others will have had signs of vascular EDS from a young age.
-Day to day many people with vascular EDS are physically fit and well.
-However, people with vascular EDS have a risk of problems due to fragile blood vessels and hollow organs which could rupture.
-These events are unpredictable so they usually result in emergency situations.
+Day to day, many people with vascular EDS are physically fit and well.
+However, people with vascular EDS are at risk of problems due to fragile blood vessels and hollow organs which could rupture.
+These events are unpredictable so they often result in emergency situations.
 At such times it is essential that medical professionals have information about your diagnosis so that you get the right medical care quickly.

 The risks cannot be eliminated, but sensible precautions can be taken to avoid activities that may pose a higher threat.

 We recommend wearing a medical alert bracelet or necklace so the information about your diagnosis is available whenever it may be needed.
 The EDS National Diagnostic Service has produced a medic alert sheet for professionals with the information that may be needed in case of an emergency.
-This information sheet is very technical and may not be easy for patients to read.
+This information sheet is for medical professionals and therefore very technical and may not be easy for patients to read.
 It is written in this way to ensure medical staff take note and act on the information.